 Unlike other AKK products that I reviewed, the EIO comes in a colorful, but bulky box.
-In my opinion it is even mislabeled.
+In my opinion, it is even mislabeled.
 The box says that contains a 3-in-1 camera, Transmitter+FPV Camera+Antenna, nothing mentioned about the DVR feature.
-Actually, the AKK EIO should be advertised as 4-in-1 camera.
+Actually, the AKK EIO should be advertised as a 4-in-1 camera.

-Besides the camera, I found inside the box only short user guide and a lens cap.
-Unfortunately there aren’t included any mounting accessories and you have to improvise something by yourself.
+Besides the camera, I found inside the box only a short user guide and a lens cap.
+Unfortunately, there aren’t included any mounting accessories and you have to improvise something by yourself.

 AKK EIO camera review: At a glance

-The EIO standalone AIO camera weights about 5.8 grams and measures 22 x 20 mm without antenna.
-The dipole type antenna is directly soldered on the top of the camera’s main board.
+The EIO standalone AIO camera weighs about 5.8 grams and measures 22 x 20 mm without an antenna.
+The dipole type antenna is directly soldered on the top of the camera’s mainboard.
 Micro SD slot is located between the two electronic boards.
 According to the manufacturer’s specs, the EIO DVR camera is compatible with up to 32GB memory cards.

 Through the “B1” button you can toggle between start/stop video recording.
 Button “B2” serves to change bands and channels.
-While short pressing it you can switch between 8 CHs, by long pressing you can toggle between 6 bands.
+While short pressing you can switch between 8 CHs, by long-pressing you can toggle between 6 bands.